pratimaKshetry/Recommendation-Engine/README.md

 # CollaborativeFilteringRecommendation

-This project builds a collaborative filtering Recommendation Engine using MapReduce and Hadoop.
+This project builds a Collaborative Filtering Recommendation Engine using MapReduce and Hadoop.

 Original Author: Pratima Kshetry
 Student at: University of Maryland, College Park